mesosphere/usi/docs/code-culture.md

 For introduction to structured logging read [this article](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/).

-What should always be part of the logging message:
+All relevant ids should be part of the logging message e.g.:
 - pod ID ("podId")
 - mesos task ID ("taskId")
 - mesos offer ID ("offerId")